leisenstein/DeveloperNotes/GIT.md

 - upstream repository is a version of your project hosted on a remote server ensuring all your changes are available to other developers.
 The default is "origin", a typical branch is "master"
 - pull from an upstream repo fetches changes and merges them into the current branch
 - clone downloads a repo from an upstream server and check the HEAD of the master branch
-- master is the default branch for a newly created repo
+- master is the default branch for a newly created local repo
-- origin is your repo
+- origin the name of your repo that you create on github
 - git have me errors when I tried to commit to a repo with a "." in it's name.